 I always think of cajun and southern food as family food.
 Food that’s made with family for family and even in restaurants, I’ve noticed that food is served family style, which means ten to twenty people who probably don’t know each other would sit around one table and eat together, experiencing the amazing joy of sharing food.

 This easy jambalaya pasta is a recipe that I tested and developed when we had just come back from our annual southern trip (yes, that’s a thing we do) and I would love to share it with you.
-As you know, we do like pasta a lot, some of our favorites are adobo pasta with chicken, one pan chicken parmesan pasta, easy spicy shrimp marinara linguine and mushroom pesto penne.
 We do like one pot dishes too because no one got time to wash a dozen pots and pans after dinner!

 Why this Cajun Jambalaya Pasta works